zamyafoobi/WowClassicGrindBot/README.md

 ## 12. Class Configuration

-Each class has a configuration file in `\Json\class` e.g. the config for a Rogue it is in file `C:\WowClassicGrindBot\Json\class\Rogue.json`.
+Each class has a configuration file in `\Json\class` e.g. the config for a `Warrior` it is in file `Warrior_1.json`.

 The configuration file determines what spells you cast when pulling and in combat, where to vendor and repair and what buffs you give yourself.

 Take a look at the class files in `/Json/class` for examples of what you can do.
-Your class file probably exists and just needs to be edited to set the pathing file name, but note they may be set up for level 60.
+Your class file probably exists and just needs to be edited to set the pathing file name.

 | Property Name | Description | Optional | Default value |
 | --- | --- | --- | --- |